 It might work?

 There is nothing to suggest it won't.
-SpaceX has launched nearly 100 rockets so far, with only two full or partial failures.
+SpaceX has so far launched nearly 100 rockets, with only two total or partial failures.
 Equally important on a refueling mission is a successful landing and the company is setting record after record in this thing.

 Cargo rockets could then only be launched in relatively good weather.
 Bad conditions can cause delays of up to a week.

 Storing cargo aboard satellites would ensure a quick response, bringing the right supplies into orbit early would solve the problem.

 The biggest problem at the moment?
 The usual: money.